 Most sports require varying levels of intensity throughout each game.
 When playing basketball, for example, maximum energy is required while running a fast break, but almost no effort is needed while standing at the foul line.
 When playing tennis, you will usually be active for one minute or less before you get a brief rest.

 By structuring your Fartlek training to mimic the varying intensities of your sport, you will improve your results.

 - Promotes weight loss

-Due to the varied intensity of Fartlek workouts, more calories are burned than when doing steady-state cardio.
-This makes workouts efficient when it comes to weight loss as you can burn more calories without putting in long sessions.
+Due to the varied intensity of Fartlek workouts, it burns more calories than steady-state cardio done for the same duration.
+This makes Fartlek training particularly efficient when it comes to weight loss.

 Another of the noteworthy advantages of Fartlek training is that because it alternates between high and low-intensity movements, you will keep burning calories long after you finish your workout.